 What is the latest macOS you can install?

-The latest macOS version is macOS Big Sur.
-It was released in November 2020 and s available for everyone to download.
+The latest macOS version is macOS Monterey.
+It was released in October 2021 and is available for everyone to download.
 Here’s everything you need to know about the latest Mac operating system.